-4. It is not necessarily of a sexual nature, but it does not exclude its feasibility.
+4. It is not necessarily of a sexual nature, but it does not exclude its feasibility, as a result.

 5. When we are referring to the denotation of satisfaction, we are addressing more the issue of its proclivous practice.

-6. Satisfaction can signify several concepts of which we can interpret and apply then.
+6. Satisfaction can signify several concepts of which we can interpret and apply effectively.